typpos/fractorium/Data/LinuxRelease.md

 $ ./package-linux.sh --binary-only --unsigned
 ```

-Question about type of build:
+You will be prompted with a question about the type of build:

 ```
 Type of package: single binary, indep binary, multiple binary, library, kernel module, kernel patch?